Enalean/tuleap-documentation-en/languages/en/developer-guide/trackers.rst

   * Definition is NOT given through SOAP @deprecated
   * Definition is given through REST (representations)
   * Migrate field from TV3 (if not done)
-  * Definition is given through SOAP & REST
   * Does new field can be used for burndown?
-Has it its own calculation mode?
+  * Can the field be required?
+  * What level of permissions this field supports?

 * Artifacts